 11. Remove pot from oven.
 Discard bay leaves and thyme stems.
 Stir in mushrooms.
 Taste and adjust seasoning.

-12. Serve with mashed potatoes, crusty bread, or egg noodles.
+12. Serve your Beef Bourguignon with mashed potatoes, crusty bread, or egg noodles.

 Recipe Note: This dish tastes even better the next day.
 Can be made 1-2 days ahead and reheated gently.